KRS Section(s) - KRS 6.797, 6.807, 6.809, 6.821, 6.824, 6.829

 Is any proof of registration issued?

-Upon registering, the legislative agent is issued a card by the Commission, showing that he/she is registered.
+Upon registering, the legislative agent is issued a letter, sent by email, by the Commission, showing that he/she is registered.
 (KRS 6.807)

 Information required in the initial registration statement